Secret Beaches Costa Rica | 7 Spectacular hidden beaches to check out while in Manuel Antonio on the Central Pacific

 For Playa Bejuco you would also need a car as it is a 45 minute drive to the north of Quepos.
 This is a beautiful, long stretch (approximately 9 kilometers) of beach that sees little traffic outside of local Ticos.
 People come to surf and fish and swim a little and maybe enjoy one of Costa Rica’s spectacular Pacific coast sunsets–just make sure you don’t wait until it’s too dark to make your way back out again.

 This is my favorite beach on the Central Pacific.
 It’s a bit hard to find which makes it very low key.
 In the off season you can have the whole beach to yourself, with just a few kids with machetes walking around cutting down coconuts.
 Playa Linda a very long beach, which is great for walking and finding seashells.
 I like to go and spend the whole day, from cooking Pinto in the morning for breakfast, through tortillas and fish for lunch, and the coffee in the afternoon.
 Throughout the rest of the day, I am either surfing or sleeping in the hammock.
 For me it’s the perfect way to unwind.

 Finding secret beaches is a fun adventure to go on with your beloved and even friends and family.
 This is just a taste of what you can find as Costa Rica does not disappoint with it’s array of options–it’s just a matter of being adventurous enough to get off the beaten path and explore what this gorgeous country has to offer!

-Check out our Ultimate Guide for Getting Married in Costa Rica for more tips on getting hitched in this amazing country!
+Check out my Ultimate Guide for Getting Married in Costa Rica for more tips on getting hitched in this amazing country!